Sharma572/redux-toolkit-demo/README.md

 NOTE:- In redux toolkit createSlice has feature to change real state directly instead of new one but in redux we are not changing the real state directly.

+Important:- When our reducers funtion dispatched from action it will send payload to out store.